14

 How To Support Your Child’s Recovery From Addiction During the Holidays

-The holiday season can be a particularly difficult time for those in recovery and for their families.
-During this time of year everyone has high expectations, busier schedules and there are increased social gatherings and travel.
-People in recovery are often distracted during this time of year and attend fewer Alcoholics Anonymous meetings and parents may be attending less Al-Anon meetings.
+The holiday season can be a particularly difficult time for those in recovery from a substance use disorder and for their family members.
+During this time of year, everyone has high expectations, busier schedules, and there is increased social interaction and travel.
+People in recovery are often distracted during this time of year and attend fewer Alcoholics Anonymous meetings and parents may be attending fewer Al-Anon meetings.

 Recovery From Addiction Needs To Be Year Round

-This is a dangerous time of year for those in recovery and relapse is common.
+When recovering from substance use, it is imperative that individuals stick with a consistent routine, whether they’re still in early recovery or have some time sober.
+When holiday events start stacking up, it can be easy to lose sight of the bigger picture and fall into a pattern of neglecting the very things that have kept someone sober.
+This is a dangerous time of year for those in recovery from substance use disorders and relapse is common.
 While parents are not responsible for their child’s addiction, there are ways to help you learn how to support your child’s recovery from addiction during the holidays.

 Have Open and Honest Communication with Your Child